-Post Office Directory Extract 1855 Knook
+Post Office Directory Extract 1859 Knook

-Knook, a township, parish and village, on the banks of the Wiley, in the Hundred of Heytesbury, Warminster Union, South Wilts, is distant 1 mile south-east from Heytesbury, 5 south-east from Warminster, and 119 from London.
+Knook, a township, parish and village, on the banks of the Wiley, in the hundred of Heytesbury, diocese and archdeaconry of Salisbury, and deanery of Wylye, Warminster Union, South Wilts, is distant 1 mile south-east from Heytesbury, 5 south-east from Warminster, and 119 from London.

-The living is a perpetual curacy, usually held with that of Heytesbury, and in the gift of the Bishop of Salisbury; the Rev. John Knight, M.A., is the incumbent.
+The living is a perpetual curacy, annexed to that of Heytesbury, annual value £350, in the gift of the Bishop of Salisbury; the Rev. John Knight, M.A., is the incumbent.
 The church is dedicated to St. Margaret.